 Contact Farmer & Morris Law, PLLC, Today

 If your loved one died because of negligent conduct, a wrongful death lawyer from Farmer & Morris Law, PLLC, can pursue damages against the liable parties.
 This can provide you with financial compensation to cover expenses related to your loved one’s passing.
-Call us today at (828) 286-3866 to discuss the details of your case.
+Call us today at (828) 286-3866 or contact civil litigation lawyers to discuss the details of your case.
 We are proud to serve Rutherfordton, North Carolina and the surrounding areas.